robusta-dev/robusta/docs/user-guide/configuration.rst

 Robusta has a set of builtin playbooks.

-You can load extra playbook actions in two different ways from git repositories.
+You can load extra playbook actions in two different ways from git repositories, via HTTPS or via SSH.
+For public repos load the playbook via HTTPS, for private repos you will need to use SSH.

 1) Loading a git playbook by HTTPS:

 .. code-block:: yaml

     playbookRepos:
-      # we're adding the robusta chaos-engineering playbooks here
+      # we're adding the robusta chaos-engineering playbooks here from https://github.com/robusta-dev/robusta-chaos
       my_extra_playbooks:
         url: "https://github.com/robusta-dev/robusta-chaos.git"